Godzilla: King of the Monsters will be available for home viewing on Digital August 6, 2019, and Blu-ray, DVD and 4K Ultra HD on August 27, 2019.

 Members of the crypto-zoological agency Monarch face off against a battery of god-sized monsters, including the mighty Godzilla, who collides with Mothra, Rodan, and his ultimate nemesis, the three-headed King Ghidorah.

-When these ancient super-species-thought to be mere myths-rise again, they all vie for supremacy, leaving humanity’s very existence hanging in the balance…
+When this ancient super-species-thought to be mere myths rise again, they all vie for supremacy, leaving humanity’s very existence hanging in the balance…

 ” …it comes across like a big muddle of contradictory ideas.
 With that being said, let’s be clear (even if the movie isn’t): Godzilla: King of the Monsters is a big, kinda silly, but otherwise exciting blockbuster.
 It’s gorgeous, it’s epic in the extreme, and it features some of the most impressive monster fights you’ve ever seen.”
 William Bibbiani, Bloody Disgusting

 “The underlying logic of that plot, however, is as murky as much of the action, which is invariably shot through pounding rain, as Ghidorah has the unfortunate habit of bringing bad weather along with him […] Yet the net effect is more numbing than stirring, with only a few monster-on-monster tussles that come close to being worth the price of admission.”
 Brian Lowry, CNN

 “Dougherty’s vision […] is heavily influenced by the Japanese movies, and even feels like one at times.
 With human drama taking a backseat, Dougherty gives the audience plenty of razzle-dazzle in a literal eruption of monster mayhem via predominantly convincing CGI.”
 Cool Ass Cinema